 It monitors the cooking runtime and progresses to the next step when the runtime exceeds a certain limit.

 If enableMultiTrayMode is FALSE, it continues the cooking process.
 Otherwise, it progresses to the next step.

+The cooking runtime counter reaches once the runTimeIn100Millis, after that that cooking step is over and it is ready to move next step.

+recipeSteps[currentStepIndex].disable = TRUE, This Flag indicates the current step cooking time is over and moves the next step of cooking Configure.

+if(currentStepIndex < rSconfig->numberOfSteps), This check is Denoted to a number of steps that is lesser than the currentStepIndex, The cooking process is started again, if it is false the Cooking process moves on the cooking complete state.

 OCS_CookingComplete:

 In this state, it completes the cooking process.